Skip to main content

 • Charles E. "Charlie" Davis III

 Charles E. "Charlie" Davis III is a partner with Poyner Spruill LLP in Raleigh.
 He advises clients on estate and trust planning issues, including the implications of estate, gift, GST, and income taxes.
 He also advises executors and trustees in the administration of estate and trusts.
-In addition, Charlie advises businesses and business owners on general corporate issues, tax issues, and succession planning.
+In addition, he advises businesses and business owners on general corporate issues, tax issues, and succession planning.

 Charlie is a Board-Certified Specialist in Estate Planning and Probate Law by the North Carolina State Bar Board of Legal Specialization.
 He is a member of the North Carolina Bar Association's Estate Planning and Fiduciary Law Section.